• Skip to main content

 As James Dyson said when he seized leadership of the upright vacuum market from Hoover with his cyclone technology,

-“And so I have sought originality for its own sake, and modified it into a philosophy which demands difference from what exists if only to redefine a stale market.”
+“And so I have sought originality for its own sake and modified it into a philosophy that demands difference from what exists if only to redefine a stale market.”

-Differentiation Starter: What unique capabilities do we possess that can create differentiated value for customers?
+Differentiation Starter: What unique capabilities do we possess to create differentiated customer value?

 Common Element #3: Value.

-The intent of both business strategy and innovation is to create value for customers.
+Both business strategy and innovation aim to create value for customers.

-Too often, in the day-to-day competitive battles and the weeds of the business, we lose sight of the fact that competitive advantage is nothing more than “creating superior value for customers.”
+Too often, in the day-to-day competitive battles and the business weeds, we lose sight of the fact that competitive advantage is nothing more than “creating superior value for customers.”

-Innovation is the continual hunt for new value; strategy is ensuring that we configure our resources in the best way possible to deliver that value.
-James Dyson sums it up: “The only way to make real money is to offer the public something entirely new, that has style value as well as substance and which they cannot get anywhere else.”
+Innovation is the continual hunt for new value; strategy ensures that we configure our resources in the best way possible to deliver that value.
+James Dyson sums it up: “The only way to make real money is to offer the public something entirely new that has style value as well as substance and which they cannot get anywhere else.”

-Strategy development should not be a once-a-year event; it should be an ongoing dialogue about the key business issues and capturing insights from those discussions.
+Strategy development should not be a once-a-year event but an ongoing dialogue about the key business issues and capturing insights from those discussions.

-Innovation–the creation of new value for customers–is an integral part of the strategy conversation.
+Innovation- creating new value for customers- is an integral part of the strategy conversation.

-If your leadership team is not investing at least four hours a month discussing strategy and innovation together, then expect sustained mediocrity.
+If your leadership team does not invest at least four hours a month in discussing strategy and innovation together, then expect sustained mediocrity.

 Books by Rich Horwath